How to use SFDX without a terminal

 Explore how you can leverage SFDX Git development visually and code-free using Hutte.

 After creating an account with Hutte, you can begin by setting up a new environment using a scratch org from the pool.
-You have the option to name your org, and it can be referenced to your issue tracking system, like Hutte’s Jira plugin.
+You can name your scratch org, which can be referenced to your issue tracking system, like Hutte’s Jira plugin.

 Once you have provided a name for the org, your environment will be ready for use.